Long Live the Woman!

 Was I not able to own my own house without a man?

 Then I read of women like Prof. Maathai, Mekatiili, Wangu Wa Makeri.
-Women who were doing more than cooking, washing dishes.
+Women who were doing more than cooking, and washing dishes.
 Yielding their power as women to speak up against injustices.
-Saving our forests, land, freedom, rights and dismantling the patriarchy.
+Saving our forests, land, freedom, and rights and dismantling the patriarchy.

 I wanted to be them!

-Women have a long history of organising and protesting against colonialism, bad governance, police brutality, sexual gender-based violence, misogyny.
+Women have a long history of organising and protesting against colonialism, bad governance, police brutality, sexual gender-based violence, and misogyny.

 This is because women, youth, and the LGBTQI+ community suffer the most under repressive regimes.
-Some recent examples of women-led protests include; The Women’s March 2017, #MeToo campaign, Sudan revolution, #ShutItDown protest in Namibia, #EndSARS campaign in Nigeria.
+Some recent examples of women-led protests include; The Women’s March 2017, the #MeToo campaign, the Sudan revolution, the #ShutItDown protest in Namibia, #EndSARS campaign in Nigeria.
 The women in these protests were not only organising but taking up roles as protectors and caregivers to the protesters.

 Unfortunately, ‘liberation’ comes with the erasure of women from the process they catalysed and led.
 The negotiations often silence their demands or they come with conditions.

-For example, in Kenya women played a instrumental role in the independence of the country.
+For example, in Kenya women played an instrumental role in the independence of the country.
 Yet, they struggle to get leadership roles in the government.
 Coupled with the laxity of Kenyan legislators to actualise the 2/3rd gender rule enshrined in the constitution.

-It is my hope that the digital age we live in will stop the erasure of women in major social movements.
+I hope that the digital age we live in will stop the erasure of women in major social movements.
 That as a society we will be able to enforce a fair and equal environment for all.
 That will enable more women to take up leadership positions.